KULeuven-MICAS/snitch_cluster/hw/snax_alu/doc/snax_alu.md

 The `snax_alu_pe` is the computing unit of the accelerator.
 The PE can do addition (+), subtraction (-), multiplication (X), and a bit-wise XOR (^).
 Each processing element takes in two data inputs, `a` and `b`.
 Each input with a parameter data width size `DataWidth`.
 By default `DataWidth=64`.
 The output is `c` of data width size `2*DataWidth` to accommodate the multiplication.
 The other operations leave the upper bits to 0.

-(2) The inputs and outputs of the PE has a simple decoupled interface (valid-ready protocol).
-The ports only consists of a single `data` channel.
-The valid signal of the inputs come from the streamers when data is valid.
+(2) The inputs and outputs of the PE have a simple decoupled interface (valid-ready protocol).
+The ports only consist of a single `data` channel.
+The valid signal of the inputs comes from the streamers when the data is valid.
 The ready signal depends on the busy status register.
 When the valid signals of inputs `a` and `b` are high, then it combinationally sets the valid signal of output `c`.
-The ready signal of `c` comes from the streamer when it's ready to load data unto the TCDM memory.
+The ready signal of `c` comes from the streamer when it's ready to load data into the TCDM memory.
 The entire PE is fully combinational.

 ## (3) SNAX ALU CSR Register Set